-Curriculum Area Title of Unit of Work (where appropriate) Brief Description of what is being taught English Complete A Giant's Birthday Party In Big Writing Adventures, children become members of the Big Writing Agency where they are assigned different 'writing missions' in which they must respond to requests for help.
+Curriculum Area Title of Unit of Work Brief Description of what is being taught English (where appropriate) Complete A Giant's Birthday Party In Big Writing Adventures, children become members of the Big Writing Agency where they are assigned different 'writing missions' in which they must respond to requests for help.
 In this mission children will help to plan a birthday party.
 The children will learn how to write directions, using imperative verbs, and how to write a formal letter of apology, using paragraphs and higher level connectives.
 Begin new mission: Home for Gnomes.
 This mission will teach children the following knowledge and skills, using a clear, meaningful purpose and audience to provide context: How to write a clear, effective letter of explanation: using notes to gather evidence using causal connectives to link ideas: because, so, if, when, as a result of, then using direct quotations with speech punctuation using interesting speech verbs Mathematics Strands covered: Multiplication and division Children will practise: Recall and use of multiplication and division facts for the 3, 4 and 8 multiplication tables; Calculating mathematical statements for multiplication and division within the multiplication tables and using the appropriate symbols to write them; solving problems involving multiplication and division, using multiplication of two numbers using materials, arrays, repeated addition, mental methods and multiplication and division facts, including solving problems in context; Showing that multiplication of two numbers can be done in any order and division of one number by another cannot.
 Children will continue their learning about money; using different coins to make amounts and practicing giving correct change.
-Add and subtract amounts of money to give change, using both 6, and prin practical contexts.
-Science Forces and Friction both £ and p in practical contexts.
+Add and subtract amounts of money to give change, Science Forces, Friction & Magnets using both £ and p in practical contexts.
 In this unit children will develop their understanding of forces as pushes and pulls that can vary in strength and direction, and be measured in standard and non-standard units.
 They will investigate how friction affected Egyptian transportation and construction.
 Computing Programming In this unit children learn how to create, test, modify and store instructions to control the movements of a floor turtle.
 They learn to programme the floor turtle to move around an area by using single instructions, a sequence of instructions and repeated sequences.
-Art and Design Collage Children will use collage to create an Egyptian Death Mask.
-Music Reggae This is a six-week Unit of Work.
-All the learning is focused around one song: Three Little Birds.
-The material presents an integrated approach to music where games, the interrelated dimensions of music (pulse, rhythm, pitch etc.), singing and playing instruments are all linked.